liebermeister/model-balancing/README.md

 ### How to balance your own model
 To balance your own model, we recommend to get acquainted with the matlab demo script demo_cmb_experimental_data.m.
 You need to prepare three input files in SBtab format, describing

-1. the network structure and metabolite constraints (SBtab file with tables 'Reaction', 'Compound', 'Position' (optional), 'Parameter' (optional));
+1. the network structure and metabolite constraints (tables Reaction, Compound, Position (optional), Parameter (optional))
-2. kinetic data (SBtab file with table 'ParameterData')
+2. kinetic data (table ParameterData)
-3. state data (SBtab file with tables 'MetabolicFluxData', 'MetaboliteConcentrationData', 'EnzymeConcentrationData')
+3. state data (tables MetabolicFluxData, MetaboliteConcentrationData, EnzymeConcentrationData)

 For an example, please have a look at the files 'artificial_network_true.tsv', 'artificial_kinetic_data.tsv', and 'artificial_state_data.tsv' in the folder ./resourcedir/models/branch_point_model/data/.

 To balance your model in matlab, you can then use the code from demo_cmb_experimental_data.m.
 Please note that there are many more settings that you can change.
-For an overview, type 'help cmb_default_options'.
+For an overview, type 'help cmb_default_options' in matlab.

 To balance your model in python, you first need to convert your model and data into a JSON file.
 This can be done in matlab and is shown in demo_cmb_experimental_data.m.
-For an overview of the JSON format, please type 'help cvxpy_problem_data_structure' in matlab.
+For an overview of the JSON format, type 'help cvxpy_problem_data_structure' in matlab.

 ## Dependencies
 ### Matlab